lexbaileylowrisc/qemu/docs/opentitan/otptool.md

 * `-E` use ECC data to fix recoverable errors

 * `-e` specify how many bits are used in the VMEM file to store ECC information.
-Note that ECC information is not stored in the QEMU RAW file for now.

 * `-F` may be used to rebuild the ECC values for all slots that have been modified using any modification operation, and any detected error.